massCodeIO/documentation/docs/essentials/folders.md

 ## Renaming and Deleting

-Call the context menu by right-clicking on the folder and selecting **"Rename** or **"Delete"**.
+Bring up the context menu by right-clicking on the folder and selecting **"Rename"** or **"Delete"**.

 ::: WARNING
-Deleting the folder will cause all snippets in it, as well as in all sub-folders, to move to **Trash**.
+Deleting the folder will cause all snippets in it, as well as in all sub-folders, to move to **"Trash"**.
 :::

 ## Set the Default Folder Language

-Call the context menu by right-clicking on the folder and select **"Default Language"**.
+Bring up the context menu by right-clicking on the folder and select **"Default Language"**.